 Mexico's consumer confidence indicator declined to 44.5 in December of 2021, from an upwardly revised 28-month high of 46 in November, as consumers’ opinions deteriorated in four of the survey’s five main topics.
 Households were more pessimistic about the country’s one-year economic outlook (-2.2 points to 49.6) and about their personal financial situation in the year ahead (-2.0 points to 57.2).
 To a lesser extent, consumers’ assessment of the current economic situation also worsened (-1.6 points to 40.5) and households' current financial situation (-0.5 points to 48.7).
 Lastly, the propensity to do major purchases was unchanged (26.4). source: Instituto Nacional de Estadística y Geografía (INEGI)

 Consumer Confidence in Mexico averaged 39.52 points from 2001 until 2021, reaching an all time high of 48.40 points in February of 2019 and a record low of 28.60 points in January of 2017.
 This page provides the latest reported value for - Mexico Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mexico Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Consumer Confidence in Mexico is expected to be 101.20 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Mexico to stand at 100.30 in 12 months time.
-In the long-term, the Mexico Consumer Confidence is projected to trend around 102.20 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Mexico is expected to be 43.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Consumer Confidence is projected to trend around 40.00 points in 2023, according to our econometric models.